Avonhead: Retail

 Avonhead Mall opened in Avonhead in the 1960s.
-It covers an area of 3,876 m² and has 166 carparks.
+It covers an area of 3,876 m^{2} and has 166 carparks.
 There are 13 retailers, including a Woolworths supermarket.

 Parks

 Major parks include Avonhead Park, Crosbie Park, Hyde Park, Ferrier Park and Burnside Park.
 There are various smaller reserves such as Stewarts Bush, Cricklewood Reserve, Westgrove Park, Staveley Reserve, Brigadoon Reserve, Bullock Reserve and Strathean Reserve.

 Schools

-Avonhead School
+Avonhead School - Rakipaoa

-Avonhead School is a full primary school (years 1–8, or ages 5–13) within Avonhead, located between Ferrier park to the West and Avonhead Road to the East.
+Avonhead School - Rakipaoa is a full primary school (years 1–8, or ages 5–13) within Avonhead, located between Ferrier park to the West and Avonhead Road to the East.
 The school has students as of Although located within Avonhead, the school zone also includes sections of the nearby suburbs of Ilam and Sockburn.
 Most students from Avonhead School go on to secondary schooling at Riccarton High School or Burnside High School.
+It opened in 1959 as Avonhead Primary School.
 The school currently has 22 classrooms, a result of construction work undertaken to address issues of overcrowding which had been previously faced.
 These were accompanied by additional work on school facilities, including the construction of a new school hall, basketball and netball courts, which had been made necessary by the construction of classrooms on the sites of previous courts.

 Between 2021 and 2022 the senior playground was demolished and replaced with a hockey court with a temporary playground being constructed on the north side of the HQ which was replaced by a permanent new senior playground in June 2022.
 In the same year, there were also new crawling tunnels constructed near the junior playground replacing a birch tree.